pjg11/quack-ctf-challenge/README.md

 ## Usage

-Build the challenge container with:
+Build and run the challenge container with:
 ```sh
 $ ./build.sh
 ```